The Dawn of the Phalanx: How Hoplite Warfare Reshaped Ancient Greece

 While the gymnasium covered broad physical development, the palaestra—often a smaller, enclosed courtyard attached to the gymnasium—was dedicated to combat sports and weapons training.
 Here, students learned to use the spear and sword (the xiphos, a short double-edged blade) in controlled sparring sessions.
 Instructors, often retired hoplites or professional trainers called paidotribes, taught proper thrusting techniques, shield alignment, and the all-important othismos—the pushing phase of a phalanx engagement.

 Mock battles, or hoplomachia, were a key part of the curriculum.
 These simulated fights allowed young soldiers to experience the chaos and noise of battle without the lethal consequences.
 They practiced advancing, halting, turning, and retreating as a unit.
 Older sources, such as Xenophon’s Cyropaedia, describe how Spartan youths engaged in intense drills that included fighting with blunt weapons to condition them to pain and injury.
 The goal was not just skill but psychological hardening.
+In some cities, competitions were held to reward the most skilled young hoplites, with prizes of armor or public recognition that cemented their status.

 The Spartan Exception: The Agoge and Total Military Education